-For grants up to EUR 5 000 000 and above EUR 100 000, an expenditure verification report covering the entire implementation period and project accounts (EU, other donors and the beneficiary's contributions) is only required to be submitted along with the final report but a directly done by the contracting authority's own staff, by the Commission or by a body authorised to do so on their behalf, according to Article of 5.2 of the special conditions. detailed breakdown of expenditure has to be provided with the 3rd, 5th, 7th pre-financing payments.
-Findere of 5.2 of the spectral conditions.
+For grants up to EUR 5 000 000 and above EUR 100 000, an expenditure verification report covering the entire implementation period and project accounts (EU, other donors and the beneficiary's contributions) is only required to be submitted along with the final report but a detailed breakdown of expenditure has to be provided with the 3rd, 5th, 7th... pre-financing payments.

 There is no standard template for the detailed breakdown of expenditure.
 However, the information should be presented enough detailed for the underlying transaction to be easily understood.
 In addition it should be classified per budget line and allow an easy traceability of the related documents (audit trail).
 The addition of the amounts for each line should be equal to the related amount in the financial report presented.
 The total addition of the transaction list should be equal to the total direct cost claimed.

 The coordinator has the obligation to provide a transaction list unified.
-She/he must present a single transaction list in cases where each co- beneficiary keep the accounts for the expenditures related to the actions or activities under their responsibility.
+She/he must present a single transaction list in cases where each cobeneficiary keep the accounts for the expenditures related to the actions or activities under their responsibility.

 This information should be easily derived from the accounting documents (ex. nominal ledger or T accounts).
 Therefore, when derived directly from the accountancy, amounts may be in the currency of the accountancy.
 When the amounts are expressed in a currency other than EUR the exchange rate has to be specified.
 It must be provided in electronic form and spread sheet format (excel or similar) whenever possible.

 The declaration of honour supporting the DBE is already included in the payment request (Annex V).
 By signing this the coordinator declares on its honour that all the information provided is full, reliable and true and that the costs declared have been incurred and can be considered as eligible in accordance to the provisions of the contract.

-In case no payment request is presented with the final report, a declaration of honour supporting the DBE and all reports has to be provided separately.
+In case no payment request is presented with the final report, a declaration of honour supporting the

+DBE and all reports has to be provided separately.
 (See table below)